 Though this is technically not just clay — mud is a mixture of soil, silt, clay and water — the terms are often used interchangeably in the beauty industry.

 And Dead Sea mud is one seriously cult skincare ingredients, revered for its super-high concentrations of salts and minerals (specially magnesium, sodium, calcium and potassium).

 This makes it a terrific clay face mask for deep cleansing and exfoliating, while killing acne, nourishing the skin, restoring pH levels, treating skin conditions like psoriasis and eczema, toning and clarifying the complexion, improving its texture and even smoothing out cellulite and stretch marks.

 Clay masking with Dead Sea mud also has another huge benefit: It is great at easing out the pain of sore muscles, combatting inflammation and relaxing the mind and body, hence appearing in a lot of body masks and scrubs.

 It is good for all types of complexions, including dry and sensitive skin types.

 European moor mud

 Best for: Detoxifying, soothing joints and muscles, cellulite

 Also known as Balneoo peat, European moor mud actually contains almost no clay.
-Instead, it’s made up from the organic residue of multifarious flowers, herbs and grasses, which bestow it with the richness of natural enzymes, minerals, amino acids and vitamins.
+Instead, it’s made up from the organic residue of multifarious flowers, herbs and grasses, which bestow it with the richness of natural enzymes, minerals, amino acids and vitamins for clearer skin.